jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

     This seems like a reasonable solution, but is it?
 What might you be missing here?
 Think about that for a moment.

 1. The previous command finds occurrences of "we" with a trailing space.
 But what happens if a line ends with "we" followed by a line break?
-What you *should* be searching for is "we" preceeded by either the start of the line or whitespace, and instances of "we" followed by either the end of the line or whitespace.
+What you *should* be searching for is "we" preceeded by either the start of the line or whitespace, or "we" followed by either the end of the line or whitespace.
 That screams regular expressions.
 What is the old joke about regular expressions?
 "You have a problem and you solve it with a regular expression.
 Now you have two problems!"

     Under the hood, PowerShell uses the .NET regular expression library.
 Here is the [Regular Expression Quick Reference](https://msdn.microsoft.com/en-us/library/az24scfc(v=vs.110).aspx), which is very helpful when working with regular expressions in PowerShell.